cau-se/theodolite/execution/helm/README.md

 helm test <release-name>
 ```

 Our test files are located [here](./theodlote-chart/templates/../../theodolite-chart/templates/tests).
 Many subcharts have their own tests, these are also executed and are placed in the respective /templates folders.

 Please note: If a test fails, helmet will stop testing.

+It is possible that the tests are not running successfully at the moment.
+This is because the Helm tests of the sub chart cp-confluent receive a timeout exception.
+There is an [issue](https://github.com/confluentinc/cp-helm-charts/issues/318) for this problem on github.

 ## Configuration